 There are a number of restorative treatments available to help complete smiles after tooth loss, including partial dentures, dental bridges and dental implants.
 They all offer benefits, including helping to preserve your remaining teeth’s alignment, but dental implants have added perks that only an implant can offer.
 That’s because dental implants are the only form of restoration that replaces both the tooth and its root, helping provide nutrients to your jaw.

 Implants rely on a titanium post to serve in place of the tooth’s root, and to anchor a fake tooth, creating the most stable and longest-lasting form of restorative treatment available.
-The post must first be surgically inserted into your jawline, and then given time to allow the surrounding tissues to heal around it.
+The post must first be surgically inserted into your jawline.
+It must fit between the roots of the adjoining teeth.
+Once placed, it must be given time to allow the surrounding tissues to heal around it.
 This process is called osseointegration, which is possible because of the titanium’s high level of biocompatibility.

 What about Dentures?